-- In a bowl, combine chili powder, cayenne pepper, cumin, oregano, garlic powder, onion powder, brown sugar and salt.
+- In a bowl, combine chili powder, cayenne pepper, cumin, oregano, garlic powder, onion powder, brown sugar, and salt.
 Whisk together until well-combined.
 Add the shrimp and 1 tablespoon of the olive oil.
 Massage mixture onto shrimp to fully coat.
 Marinate for about 10 to 15 minutes.

-- In a thick-bottomed skillet over medium high heat, heat 1 tablespoon of the olive oil.
+- In a thick-bottomed skillet over medium-high heat, heat 1 tablespoon of the olive oil.
 Add bell peppers and onions, and cook, stirring frequently, for about 2 to 4 minutes or until tender yet crisp.
 With a slotted spoon, remove from pan and keep warm.

-- Add the remaining 1 tablespoon olive oil to pan.
+- Add the remaining 1 tablespoon olive oil to the pan.
 Add shrimps in a single layer and cook for about 1 to 2 minutes, turn, and cook for another 1 to 2 minutes.
 Return bell pepper and onion mixture to pan.
 Continue to cook, stirring regularly, for about 2 to 3 minutes or until shrimp are cooked (DO NOT overcook as they will turn rubbery!) and vegetables are heated through.
 Carefully transfer fajitas onto heated sizzling platter.

 - Serve with flour tortillas, sour cream, and lime wedges if desired.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”

 Leave a Comment